The Turkish military said its fighter jets hit Syrian Kurdish targets in northern Syria, and killed up to 200 fighters, according to state media.

 Al Jazeera was unable to independently verify the death toll.

-The Anadolu report said the YPG had attacked Turkish-backed Syrian rebels.
+The Anadolu report said that the YPG had attacked Turkish-backed Syrian rebels.
 However, the Observatory said it had no information on such an incident.

 In August, Turkey launched a ground operation in northern Syria, targeting the Islamic State of Iraq and the Levant (ISIL, also known as ISIS) group and the YPG, and continues to maintain a military presence in the neighbouring country.